Palmarian Catholic Church: Apparitions of Our Lady of Palmar and Devotion to the Holy Face

-The Virgin Mary in the mantle of Our Lady of Mount Carmel.
-Her alleged appearance at Palmar de Troya from 1968 onwards formed the basis of the Palmarians.
+High altar of the Cathedral-Basilica of Our Crowned Mother of Palmar, depicting the Virgin Mary and the Holy Face of Jesus Christ.
+Based on alleged apparitions in 1969, devotion to the Virgin and the Holy Face would become prominent aspects of the Palmarians.

 On 30 March 1968, four Spanish Catholic girls, aged 12 and 13—Ana García, Rafaela Gordo, Ana Aguilera and Josefa Guzmán—reported that the Virgin Mary had appeared to them in the field of La Alcaparroa farm, close to the village of El Palmar de Troya, which at that time was a district of the municipality of Utrera, in the province of Seville, Andalusia, Spain.
 On 11 April 1968, a devout Catholic woman named Rosario Arenillas reported seeing the Virgin Mary with the mantle of Our Lady of Mount Carmel in the same place.
 On 20 May 1968 a neighbor from Utrera named María Marín also said she had seen the Virgin in the same place.
 On 6 June 1968, María Luisa Vila from Seville went to the farm and said she had a mystical ecstasy in which Jesus Christ administered communion to her and, according to witnesses, when she opened her mouth there was a bloody host inside.
 In the summer of 1968, Antonio Romero, Manuel Fernández, José Navarro, Antonio Anillos and Arsenia Llanos also said they suffered mystical ecstasies there.

 On 15 October 1968, Clemente Domínguez and Manuel Alonso Corral visited the site for the first time.
 Manuel "Manolo" Corral worked in an insurance brokerage that Serafín Madrid used to finance his charitable works.
 When Corral became involved in the situation at Palmar de Troya he was expelled from the insurance company (belief in the apparitions were strongly opposed by José Bueno y Monreal, Archbishop of Seville, who refused to examine the seers or even open up any enquiries).
 On 15 August 1969, the two men attended a Holy Mass celebrated by a Jesuit priest there and during it María Luisa Vila said she had a vision of the Virgin (Josemaría Escrivá, founder of Opus Dei, drawn to mystical phenomenon, held a long interview with Vila who he had met previously at Jerez de la Frontera, Cádiz).
 Later they ran into María Marín and Nectario María who said they had a vision of Jesus Christ.
 After this point, Domínguez and Corral visited far more frequently.
 There they talked with the visionaries and witnessed their ecstasies and on 14 September 1969, both declared that they had an appearance of a luminous cross.

-Santa Faz by Alonso López de Herrera.
-Based on alleged apparitions in 1969, devotion to the Holy Face of Jesus Christ would become a prominent aspect of the Palmarians.